Home » About Endometriosis Australia

 Endo Yellow for Endometriosis Awareness

-Our logo has been taken from the Australian Wattle.
-When in flower, the golden wattle displays the national colours, green and gold.
-As one species of a large genus of flora growing across Australia, the golden wattle is a symbol of unity.
+Our logo is inspired by the Australian Wattle.
+When in flower, it showcases the national colours of green and gold.
+As part of a large genus found across Australia, the golden wattle is a symbol of unity.